bguillaume/duckdb-wasm-kit/README.md

 ```

 Note: duckdb-wasm is a peer dependency, so you can control what version you want to use.

+## Test and Coverage

+This project uses a comprehensive testing approach with both Jest for unit tests and Cypress for integration tests:

+- **Unit Tests**: Located in `tests/jest/` directory, these test individual components and utilities
+- **Integration Tests**: Located in `tests/cypress/integration/` directory, testing complete functionalities

+### Code Coverage

+Code coverage is set up using NYC (Istanbul) with the following configuration:

+- Coverage reports are output to `.reports/coverage/cypress`
+- Temporary files are stored in `.config/test/.nyc_output`
+- Coverage thresholds are set to 70% for branches
+- Reports are generated in HTML, LCOV, text-summary, and Clover formats

+### Running Tests and Coverage

+The project includes several scripts to manage testing and coverage:

+- `debug-coverage.js`: Helps diagnose coverage issues
+- `generate-coverage-report.mjs`: Creates reports after tests run
+- `run-tests-with-coverage.mjs`: Runs tests with coverage collection
+- `cypress-test-server.mjs`: Sets up a test server for Cypress

+### Available Tasks

+The following tasks can be executed using npm/pnpm:

+- `pnpm run lint`: Lint the entire project
+- `npm run lint`: Lint JavaScript, TypeScript, JSX, and TSX files

 ## useDuckDb hook